Weight loss with Laparoscopic Roux-Y Gastric Bypass in Pakistan

 Full recovery from this surgery will take around 2-4 weeks.

-How long dose it take to perform this surgical procedure?
+How long does it take to perform this surgical procedure?

 How is obesity inherited?